HSun981/pulpy-joss/paper.md

 We also envision SigPy.RF may be utilized for replicability and reproducibility studies, allowing for standardized conventions for RF pulses to be used across studies.
 The package could also serve as a hands-on teaching aid for MRI faculty and students.
 We have developed [several tutorials](https://github.com/jonbmartin/sigpy-rf-tutorials), which are accessible to a wide audience with minimal prior MRI knowledge.

+# Availability

+The latest version of SigPy includes the most stable pulse design tools to have been developed and is available from https://github.com/mikgroup/sigpy.
+It can be installed through conda or pip.
+The SigPy.RF fork including pulse design tools still in progress can be found at https://github.com/jonbmartin/sigpy-rf.
+Jupyter notebook pulse design tutorials for SigPy.RF are available at https://github.com/jonbmartin/sigpy- rf-tutorials

 # Citations